Eraoui909/apex-initializr/README.md

   * node >= v20.9.0 & npm >= 10.2.3
   * You must have the database connection string
   * It's preferred to work with Git.
 If not, you should make some changes [TBD]
+  * You must have SQLPLUS and SQLCL installed

 * ## Project Architecture